-This procedure describes the specific responsibilities of the Department of Public Safety, Facilities Management and Planning, department or unit administrators, and Lane employees, for control of keys and key cards.
+This procedure describes the specific responsibilities of the Department of Public Safety (Public Safety), Facilities Management and Planning (Facilities), department or unit administrators, and Lane employees, for control of keys and key cards.

 Control of keys and key cards is necessary to maintain appropriate security and safety measures and to safeguard all college buildings, equipment, and other facilities.
 All key access cards are the responsibility of Public Safety.
-All keys are the responsibility of Facilities Management and Planning.
+All keys are the responsibility of Facilities.

-When a staff person retires or terminates employment with the college, their supervisor shall ensure that Facilities Management and Planning is notified to begin the key recall process prior to the employee's last day of work.
-The notice shall indicate the day on which the staff person will bring their keys to the Facilities Management and Planning office to turn them in.
+When a staff person retires or terminates employment with the college, their supervisor shall ensure that Facilities is notified to begin the key recall process prior to the employee's last day of work.
+The notice shall indicate the day on which the staff person will bring their keys to the Facilities office to turn them in.

-If keys are not recovered by the responsible supervisor when the employment relationship ends, the associated department will be required to transfer the fees noted below to the designated FOAP account in Facilities Management and Planning to allow door hardware modifications and re-keying to commence.
+If keys are not recovered by the responsible supervisor when the employment relationship ends, the associated department will be required to transfer the fees noted below to the designated FOAP account in Facilities to allow door hardware modifications and re-keying to commence.